 Car Shopping can be daunting.
-There are five things you need to know at a minimum when you journey for a new or pre-owned car purchase.
-These are the basics for negotiating a car deal.
+There are five things you need to know before negotiating a car deal.
+At a minimum when you journey for a new or pre-owned car purchase, these are the basics for negotiating a car deal.

 1. Know your Credit

 What’s your budget?
 This is important.
 You need to consider how long you plan on owning the car, how much you plan to use the car, and your credit score.
 Most credit cards these days report your credit score on their statements.
 Even easier is tracking your credit on Credit Karma for free.
 Download the app; log on to the website.
 Whatever you do, know your credit.

 If you’re someone who likes a car to be under warranty or you trade in whenever the car is paid off you probably should consider leasing.
 Remember, however long the auto loan is will determine how much negative equity you will have the next time you go to buy.
 Don’t roll over negative equity unless you really have to.

 A lot of people refuse to lease, but they tend to trade in their vehicles every three years rolling over thousands in negative equity.

 If you plan on driving an automobile until it’s ready for the junk yard, it’s simple; you should buy.

 If you’re asking for a $200 dollar payment with no money down on a brand-spankin’ new Lincoln you might consider getting your head checked.